Don´t be lazy

 When you start out day trading, you will quickly begin to notice a lot of excellent opportunities for day trading It is very tempting to go along with this and become someone who dabbles in forex day trading, cryptocurrency day trading, stock day trading, derivatives day trading, etcetera.
 Also, a lot of novice traders spread themselves way too thin within each field.
 Instead of selecting one or two currency pairs for FX trading, they jump at every opportunity, even if it means exposing themselves to currencies they know very little about.

 It is better to start small and then gradually widen your net.
-Also remember that there are plenty of successful day traders that simply stick to their highly specialized area of expertise.
+Also, remember that plenty of successful day traders simply stick to their highly specialized area of expertise.
 It is absolutely possible to make a living day trading EUR/USD only – there is no rule that says you have to juggle several currency pairs.

 Avoid penny stocks